michele-segata/mpclib/README.md

-The library defines a very simple interface that can be used to enable control and output constraints, slack variables, minimization weights, etc. In turn, the MPC interface uses the `QuadraticProblem` and the `Constraint` classes to easily define constraints and add the to the minimization problem.
+The library defines a very simple interface that can be used to enable control and output constraints, slack variables, minimization weights, etc. In turn, the MPC interface uses the `QuadraticProblem` and the `Constraint` classes to easily define constraints and add them to the minimization problem.

 Please be aware that this software is still in its early life.
 It works fine but it is not complete.
 The software still doesn't provide useful errors or